karmasakshi/jet/.github/ISSUE_TEMPLATE/enhancement.md

 ---
-name: Feature Request
+name: Enhancement
-about: Suggest a new feature
+about: New feature or request
 title: 'feat: '
 labels: enhancement
 assignees: ''